 125 g strawberries, washed, removed stems and cut into halves plus 5 for decorations

-Preheat the oven to 180 deg C. Grease the tube pan.
+Preheat the oven to 180 degrees C. Grease the tube pan.
 Arrange the craisin at the bottom the greased pan.

 Sift together flour, baking powder, and salt into a bowl.
 Using electric blender, blend together yogurt, sour cream, sugar, eggs, lemon zest, vanilla, and oil.
 Slowly blend the dry ingredients into the wet ingredients.
 Next add the gelatine powder; mix well to incorporate.
 If batter to watery, add more flour until the consistency of the batter is right.